Sam Houston (wrestler): World Championship Wrestling (1993–1994)

-Independent circuit (1994–present)
+Independent circuit (1994–1998, 2007-present)

+After WCW, Houston worked in the independent circuit until semi-retiring in 1998.

 He returned to wrestling on the independent wrestling circuit for GWE, OWE, and others in 2007.
 Wrestling against some top independent wrestling talent, such as Mike DiBiase.
 He won the Ark-La-Tex Heavyweight title on November 7, 2015, in Longview, Texas.
 He is still active on the independent circuit wrestling with the PWA in Ohio and currently holds the heavyweight title which he won in early 2022.
+He also worked with Bobby Fulton of the Fantastics at his wrestling school in Salisbury, NC and assists several young independent wrestlers with their training.

 Personal life

 Michael Smith is a second generation professional wrestler, his father being former wrestler Grizzly Smith.
 His siblings were also wrestlers; his half-brother is Jake "The Snake" Roberts, and his younger sister is Rockin' Robin.

 Before his departure from the NWA, Smith had begun dating Tully Blanchard's valet Nickla Roberts, better known by the name Baby Doll.
 They were married in Lubbock, Texas on July 30, 1986, and went on to have two daughters together, named Mikala Joy and Mikka Tyler (Smith).
 Roberts chose to devote her time to her new baby girls instead of returning to wrestling.
 She divorced Houston in 1994, claiming Smith wanted to "be the life of the party".

 In August 2005, Smith was sentenced to 10 years in prison for repeated DUI arrests.
 He had been arrested numerous times before, with his ex-wife Roberts claiming in 2005 that he had an average of two DUI arrests per year for the past ten years before he was sent to prison.

 Smith's home near New Orleans was destroyed by Hurricane Katrina.
 He worked part-time at a construction company, and also helped his father at a cemetery, which is operated by the Firemen's Charitable and Benevolent Association, near the French Quarter in New Orleans.

 In 2009 Smith resurfaced on the Louisiana indy scene wrestling for Old School Wrestling Entertainment based in New Orleans and Mid South Wrestling Entertainment in Houma, Louisiana.
-Smith also tried to open his own wrestling company called Mid South Entertainment.
+Smith also opened his own wrestling company called Mid South Entertainment.
 He ran only one show booking the likes of Rod Price, One Man Gang, and many local wrestlers.

-In 2021 he moved back to NC where he has family roots on his mother's side.
+In 2021 he moved back to North Carolina where he has family roots on his mother's side.
 He is married to Kimberly Austin and has one step-daughter, Makayla.
-He is also working with Bobby Fulton of the Fantastics at his wrestling school in Salisbury, NC.